beapijs/beapi/SECURITY.md

 # Security Policy

 ## Supported Versions
 We will only update the most recent versions.
-Older versions are unsupported unstantly by their successors.
+Older versions are unsupported instantly by their successors.

 ## Reporting a Vulnerability